SJHs-GitHub/Using-DFS-to-Complete-a-State-Space-Search-for-the-Water-Jug-Problem-/README.md

 The size of each jug is set by the user at the beginning of the program, as the values input for 'A:', 'B:' and 'C:'.

 The program can be run by running the JAR file from the command line.

+Data Structures used to complete this task:

+(Multiple solutions were created and compared, with this being the best one).

+Solution 3: The iterative solution, with HashMap.
+◊ This used the series of 12 if statements again, along with what was stored in the closed list, to judge which successors could be generated and added to the open list.
+◊ This used the HashSet to store the closed list again.
+◊ This used the LinkedList to represent the open list (stack).
+◊ It also used a HashMap to track which states had been added to the open list (HashMap was used because it has constant access time so allows fast lookup).
+This worked by: when a successor was pushed onto the stack, it was also added to the HashMap.
+Now, when a successor is being evaluated to see if it can be generated (using the 12 rules to check viability, and the HashSet to see if has already been explored), the HashMap is now also checked to see if that state is already waiting to be explored in the open list.
+This means the HashSet doesn’t have to be checked when a state is popped from the stack, but the state that is popped does need to be removed from the HashMap, in addition to being added to the HashSet (closed list).
+The consequence of this is that, for inputs A=1234567, B=765432, C=3:
+- The first 1 million states were found in 9.5s (1.5s (19%) slower than in
+solution 2).
+- The program ran out of heap space and crashed after finding 8.82 million unique states (1.95 million (28%) more unique states found than in solution 2).
+◊ These results led me to choose Solution 3 as the preferred solution, as I believe the 19% increase in time to find the first 1 million states (due to adding and removing from the HashMap) is outweighed by finding 28% more states in total (because the stack is kept shorter due to not adding duplicates to it, meaning heap space runs out after finding more unique states than it otherwise did in solution 2).